xyphro/UsbGpib/README.md

 ## REV 1
 <img src="https://raw.githubusercontent.com/xyphro/UsbGpib/master/pictures/housing.png" width="33%"/><img src="https://raw.githubusercontent.com/xyphro/UsbGpib/master/pictures/housing_snap.png" width="50%"/>

 I created a sophisticated 3D printable housing for this adapter.
 The design was made with Fusion 360.
-The project file + the STL files are included in the "Housing" subdirectory.
+The project file + the STL files are included in the "Housing" sub directory.

 The PCB fits perfectly into it.
 Optionally it can be fixed with 2 mounting screws (the GPIB connector has 2 threads, use 2 times 4-40 UNC x 3/8) and the TOP cover snaps onto the housing base.